dask/dask/docs/source/resilience.rst

 ==========

 Software fails, Hardware fails, network connections fail, user code fails.
-This document describes how ``distributed`` responds in the face of these failures and other known bugs.
+This document describes how ``dask.distributed`` responds in the face of these failures and other known bugs.

 User code failures